 - Anesthesia Made Easy

 - Anesthesia Basics: Lecturio (check out my Lecturio review)

 As anesthesia is the practice of both medicine and nursing you might find it more “hands-on” than other specialties.

-A common misconception people have observing it is that they expect the doctor to do all the work.
+A common misconception people have with shadowing is that they expect the doctor to do all the work.
 This isn’t usually the case!
-Most of the time it’s the nurse anesthetists (CRNA’s) that’ll do the intubations, control the drugs and monitor etc.
+Most of the time it’s the nurse anesthetists (CRNA’s) that’ll do the intubations, control the drugs and monitor, etc.

 Don’t judge any medical specialism on shadowing alone.
 It takes a clinical rotation to really get to grips with the job.

 Definitely feel comfortable asking doctors questions in the operating room but wait until patients are under anesthesia.
 You don’t want to run the risk of upsetting them.
 Talking while a patient is still conscious might cause them to think you and the doctor are superior or rude.

 - What did they look for in a residency when they were applying?
 What was residency like?